 - a.
 The DEPARTMENT has developed, and has in place, a four-week cycle Master Menu that shall be followed by the CONTRACTOR to ensure inmates housed in the Facility receive the same caloric and dietary requirements.
-The CONTRACTOR shall serve three hot meals per day, with the exception of sack lunches or other special diets, as directed by medical staff. - b.
+The CONTRACTOR shall serve 2 (two) hot meals per day in accordance with ACA Standards, with the exception of sack lunches or other special diets, as directed by medical staff, or the Warden in the case of an emergency. - b.
 The CONTRACTOR shall make provisions for providing sack lunches for inmate work crews in compliance with the applicable DEPARTMENT standards.